ssbc/docs/patchwork-user-profiles.md

  - Zero-cost software publishing (no hosting or admin ops)
  - All software on the platform is open to hacking and re-sharing
  - Access to large-scale application networks without depending on a controlling upstream business

+## Guide

+### Jobs

+Describes the things people are trying to get done in their work or in their life.
+A job could be the tasks they are trying to perform and compelte, the problems they are trying to solve, or the needs they are trying to satisfy.

+**Functional jobs**

+When people try to perform or complete a specific task or solve a specific problem, for example, mow the lawn, eat healthy, write a report, or help clients as a professional.

+**Social jobs**

+When people want to look good or gain power or status.
+These jobs describe how people want to be perceived by others, for example, look trendy as a consumer or be perceived as competant as a professional.

+**Personal/emotional jobs**

+When people seek a specific emotional state, such as feeling good or secure, for example, seeking peace of mind regarding one's investments as a consumer or achieving the feeling of job security at one's workplace.

+**Supporting jobs**

+People also perform supporting jobs in the context of purchasing and consuming vlaue either as consumers or as professionals.
+These include jobs related to making purchasing decisions, jobs related to posting product reviews and feedback, and jobs related to stopping the use of a product.

+### Pains

+Pains describe anything that annoys people before, during, and after trying to get a job done or simply prevents them from getting a job done.
+Pains also describe risks, that is, potentially bad outcomes, related to get a job done badly or not at all.

+**Undesired outcomes, problems, and characteristics**

+Pains are functional (eg a solution doesnt work), social ("I look bad doing this"), or ancillary ("it's annoying to go to the store for this").
+This may also involve undesired characterstics people don't like ("running at the gym is boring" or "this design is ugly").

+**Obstacles**

+These are things that prevent people from even getting started with a job or that slow them down ("I lack the time to get this job done accurately" or "I cant afford any of the existing solutions").

+**Risks**

+What could go wrong and have important negative consequences ("I might lost credibility when using this" or "a security breach would be disasterous for us").

+### Gains

+Gains describe the outcomes and benefit people want.
+Some gains are required, expected, or desired by people, and some would surprise them.

+**Required gains**

+These are gains without which a solution wouldn't work.
+For example, the most basic expectation that we have from a smartphone is that we can make a call from it.

+**Expected gains**

+These are relatively basic gains that we expect, even if it could work without them.
+For example, since the iPhone launched, we expect phones to be well-designed and look good.

+**Desired gains**

+These are gains that go beyond what we expect, but would love to have if we could.
+These are usually gains that people would come up with if you asked them.
+For example, we desire smartphones to be seamlessly integrated with our other devices.

+**Unexpected gains**

+These are gains that go beyond people expectations and desires.
+They wouldn't even come up with them if you asked them.
+Before the iPhone brought touch screens and the App Store to the mainstream, nobody really thought of them as part of a phone.